Getting started¶

 To be able to use PSA predefined presets you have to use Blender version 3.0 and above.

-Automatically generated PSA presets are only available with PSA version 1.7+.
+Automatically added PSA presets are only available with PSA version 1.7+.

 Installing and using presets